BlackSamael/BlackSamael/README.md

-# Hi, I'm [Your Name] 👾
+# Hi, I'm Harshit Khandelwal 👾

 I'm a passionate game developer with a love for creating engaging and interactive experiences.
-I specialize in developing games using [Unity/Unreal Engine/Godot/Other].
-My expertise ranges from coding to design and everything in between.
+I specialize in developing games using Unity.
+My expertise is mostly in coding and debugging problems.

 ## 🎮 About Me
-- 💻 I work with [C# and Unity Engine.]
+- 💻 I work with C# and Unity Engine.
 - 🚀 I am currently working on Krypto Klash, a Shooting game.
 - 🎓 I'm constantly learning new techniques to improve my skills in game development and programming.

 ## 🔧 Technologies & Tools
 - **Languages**: [C#]
 - **Engines**: [Unity Engine]
-- **Tools**: [Visual Studio.]
+- **Tools**: [Visual Studio]
 - **Version Control**: [Git, Source tree, Github Desktop.]

 ## 📂 Some of My Projects